 How long should AC run on a hot day?

-If it’s a hot and humid day, an average air conditioning unit should run for about 15 or 20 minutes.
+An average air conditioning unit should run for about 15 or 20 minutes if it’s a hot and humid day.

 But if it’s been over 80 or 90 degrees all day, your AC unit might run more often to keep up.
-So it may never turn off in some cases – and that’s fine.
+So it may never turn off sometimes – and that’s fine.

 While you probably don’t want to hear that an AC unit that runs constantly isn’t always ideal because of how much energy it consumes, there are some situations where you should pay closer attention: